Historical Timeline of Karmanos Cancer Institute

 • For the third consecutive year, Karmanos Cancer Center is selected as the most preferred hospital for cancer care in southeast Michigan, according to a survey by the National Research Corporation.

-• Karmanos, Mercy Memorial Hospital System of Monroe, and ProMedica Health System of Toledo, announce a joint venture agreement that will bring innovative, state-of-the-science cancer care to Monroe and the surrounding communities.
+• Karmanos, Mercy Memorial Hospital System of Monroe, and ProMedica Health System of Toledo, announced a joint venture agreement that brought innovative, state-of-the-science cancer care to Monroe and the surrounding communities.

 2010

-• Gerold Bepler, M.D., Ph.D., a lung cancer specialist, is named president and chief executive officer of the Karmanos Cancer Institute.
+• Gerold Bepler, M.D., Ph.D., a lung cancer specialist, was named president and chief executive officer of the Barbara Ann Karmanos Cancer Institute.

 • For the fourth consecutive year, Karmanos Cancer Center is selected as the most preferred hospital for cancer care in southeast Michigan, according to a survey by the National Research Corporation.